 Monitoring and Follow-up

-We monitor, verify and continuously improve a compliant, safe and healthy workplace through our comprehensive, rigorous EHS Evaluation (Audit) process.
-EHS Evaluations are designed to verify consistency of business operations for compliance with internal and external technical EHS and Transportation requirements, and to assess and maintain effective management systems in place at our operations to support on-going compliance.
-Corporate, business unit and facility management use the evaluation results to maintain and continuously improve EHS performance companywide.
+We monitor, verify and continuously improve a compliant, safe and healthy workplace through our comprehensive, rigorous EHS Audit process.
+EHS Audits are designed to verify consistency of business operations for compliance with internal and external technical EHS and Transportation requirements, and to assess and maintain effective management systems in place at our operations to support on-going compliance.
+Corporate, business unit and facility management use the audit results to maintain and continuously improve EHS performance companywide.

-One method of maintaining a system for quality assurance of our EHS Evaluation process is to periodically secure the services of an independent third party EHS audit firm to conduct an audit of the BMS Evaluation Program.
-The objective of this review is to determine if internal BMS EHS audit systems are functioning effectively to maintain and continually improve EHS performance, and verify that the EHS Evaluation Program is operating in conformance with established procedures and selected external consensus standards.
+One method of maintaining a system for quality assurance of our EHS Audit process is to periodically secure the services of an independent third party EHS audit firm to conduct an audit of the BMS Audit Program.
+The objective of this review is to determine if internal BMS EHS audit systems are functioning effectively to maintain and continually improve EHS performance, and verify that the EHS Audit Program is operating in conformance with established procedures and selected external consensus standards.
 A copy of the most recent audit attestation letter can be found here.

 Verification of closed audit CAPAs are also routinely conducted during the year at facilities that pose the highest risk.
 In addition, all CAPAs at all facility locations are verified during the next audit cycle.